-In setting Ranges, the following principles shall be applied:
+In setting Ranges, the following principles are applied:

-■ The Public Equity allocation has a symmetrical Range equivalent to roughly 20% of its Target.
-Due to the floating nature of the Public Equity allocation, the Range for U.S. and Non-U.S. is +/- 5 percentage points as a proportion of the DB Fund.
+- The Public Equity allocation has a symmetrical Range equivalent to roughly 20% of its Target rounded to a whole percentage point.
+Due to the floating nature of the Public Equity allocation, the Range for U.S. and Non-U.S. is +/- 5 percentage points as a proportion of the DB Fund. - Both the Fixed Income Asset Class and the Core Fixed sub-asset class have a symmetrical Range of 30% from their Target allocations, rounded to a whole percentage point.
+The allocations to Emerging Markets Debt, Floating Rate Debt, Securitized Debt, TIPS, High Yield, Global High Yield, and Liquidity are given wider percentage Ranges for greater flexibility and to accommodate wider market swings.

-- Both the Fixed Income Asset Class and the Core Fixed sub-asset class have a symmetrical Range of 30% from their Target allocations, rounded to a whole percentage point.
-The allocations to Emerging Markets Debt, Floating Rate Debt, Securitized Debt, TIPS, High Yield, Global High Yield, and Liquidity are given wider percentage Ranges for greater flexibility and to accommodate wider market swings. - The Ranges for the sub-allocations within Alternatives are asymmetrical to reflect the starting allocation and the dominant influence of public market fluctuations on their proportion. - The Ranges for Risk Parity and Global Tactical Asset Allocation are a symmetrical Range of 2 percentage points.
+- The Alternatives Asset Class has a symmetrical Range of 30% from its Target allocation, rounded to a whole percentage point.
+The Ranges for the sub-asset class allocations within Alternatives are asymmetrical to reflect the starting allocation and the dominant influence of public market fluctuations on their proportion. - The Ranges for Risk Parity and Global Tactical Asset Allocation are asymmetrical to reflect the starting allocation and the dominant influence of public market fluctuations on their proportion.

-Exposure from the securitization of cash is assigned to the respective subasset class for purposes of measuring the sub-asset class allocations stated herein.
-Operating cash for such purposes as paying benefits or other day-today expenses is generally unsecuritized.
+Exposure from derivatives or the securitization of cash is assigned to the respective sub-asset class for purposes of measuring the sub-asset class allocations stated herein.
+Operating cash for such purposes as paying benefits or other day-to-day expenses is generally unsecuritized.
 Unsecuritized cash is limited to a Range of 0% to 3%.